What Compliance Teams Should Do Before Colorado AI Act Enforcement Ramps Up

 Adopt a federal framework

 Adopting NIST AI RMF or ISO/IEC 42001 substantially supports Colorado AI Act compliance through their MAP / Annex A.5 controls.
-Treat the framework as your control baseline, with the Colorado-specific obligations layered on top.
+Treat the framework as the control baseline, with the Colorado-specific obligations layered on top.